pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 - [*requests*](https://requests.readthedocs.io/en/latest/) - a library used for making HTTP requests, which will be useful for fetching data from online sources.
 - [*json*](https://docs.python.org/3/library/json.html) - a module for encoding and decoding JSON data, facilitating the interchange of data between a Python program and external systems or files.
 - [*os*](https://docs.python.org/3/library/os.html) - a module providing a portable way of interacting with the operating system, enabling functionalities such as file management, directory manipulation, and environment variables handling.
-- [*numpy*](https://numpy.org/doc/) - a fundamental package for scientific computing in Python, providing support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
 - [*openpyxl*](https://openpyxl.readthedocs.io/en/stable/) - a useful library for reading from, writing to, and modifying Excel files.
 This library is optional for today's project - you can write the dataframes to `.csv` files  (using [`.to_csv()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html)) instead of `.xlsx`  (using [`.to_excel()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_excel.html)) files to skip this requirement.

 Once those required packages have been installed, we can start writing the program by importing the packages.